-Career Advising and assistance in planning job campaigns is offered by the Placement staff.
+Career Assistance in planning job campaigns is offered by the staff.
 Students and alumni may request a critique of drafts of resumes and employment correspondence.
-Two vocational interest inventories, the Occupational View-Deck and SIGI (System of Interactive Guidance and Information), are available in the Placement Services Career Information Center, 6 Student Services.
+Two vocational interest inventories, the Occupational View-Deck and SIGI (System of Interactive Guidance and Information), are available in the Career Information Center.